 Never assume that workers’ compensation is your only legal recourse, as these claims often provide much less than you might receive in a personal injury case.
 For example, workers’ compensation benefits do not cover pain and suffering or other non-economic losses, but a personal injury case can.
 Discuss your rights to complete compensation with a member of our legal team.

 In some situations, an insurance company for an at-fault party might contact you to discuss what happened.
-You should be wary of discussing any details of the accident with an insurance representative without the representation of an oil injury attorney.
+Do not discuss the accident with an insurance representative without an oil injury attorney present.

-Second, some insurance companies will try to get you to accept a settlement offer that is much lower than you need and deserve.
+Second, some insurance companies will try to get you to accept a settlement offer for much less than you need and deserve.
 They might offer you money right out of the gate, hoping that you will simply want a quick check in your hand.
 Beware of early settlement offers, as they are generally insultingly low.
 This is especially common when an injured worker does not yet have legal representation.

 If you accept an inadequate settlement, you cannot go back and ask for additional funds.
 If you say something that the insurer misinterprets, it can be difficult to backpedal later.
 When an insurance company calls you, politely decline to discuss anything at length and then reach out to an oil field injury attorney.
 We can handle all of your communications with insurers to preserve your rights and work toward a settlement that covers all your past and future losses.

-How Much is San Antonio My Oil Injury Claim Worth?
+#4.
+How Much Is San Antonio My Oil Injury Claim Worth?

-This is a question that we cannot answer without knowing the specific details of your case.
+We cannot answer this question without knowing the specific details of your case.
 However, we can describe some common losses for which our clients recover after this type of injury:

 Lost wages – Many oil field accidents result in injuries serious enough to keep you out of work.
 Even if you only missed a few days of work, it can result in enough lost income to negatively affect your budget.
 Many people injured in offshore accidents must miss weeks or months of work while they recover.
 This might be because their doctors instructed them to rest or their injuries impede their ability to perform their job duties.
 In either situation, you should not have to incur any lost wages due to your injuries, and we can seek compensation for your lost earnings.

-Future losses – For many people with severe injuries, the losses do not stop with the resolution of an injury claim or lawsuit.
+Future losses – For many people with severe injuries, the losses do not stop after an injury claim or lawsuit.
 Instead, they might need ongoing care and support for years to come, or they might continue losing earnings long after the case is complete.

 For this reason, we have economic and medical experts who can help us calculate an accurate estimate for your future losses.
 We then seek compensation for these losses, even though you have not experienced them yet.